Thank you for reading our post, please rate this article at the end.

 Honorable Mention: Rule The Wasteland Deluxe Survival Fishing Kit

-The Rule The Wasteland survival fishing kit doesn’t exactly fit into my categories, but I like this kit a lot and think it deserves a spot on the list.
-It didn’t quite win any category because though it has a lot of gear, it’s a little lacking in true versatility.
-If you know what you’re doing, though, or you know it’s perfect for your area, this kit is a great value.
+The Rule: The Wasteland survival fishing kit doesn’t exactly fit into my categories, but I like this kit and think it deserves a spot on the list.
+It didn’t quite win any category because, though it has a lot of gear, it lacks true versatility.
+If you know what you’re doing, though, or you know it’s perfect for your area, this kit is of great value.

 - MSRP: $32.95